Independent Contractors can seem like a business owner’s dream come true!

 An Independent Contractor Agreement outlines the duties, rights, and responsibilities of both a company and an Independent Contractor for any particular job.

-An Independent Contractor Agreement is different than an employee agreement because the duties of an Independent Contractor and an employee are very different.
+An Independent Contractor Agreement is different than an employment agreement because the duties of an Independent Contractor and an employee are very different.

 While an Independent Contractor and an employee may perform similar duties, Independent Contractors are generally given more freedom in how they accomplish those duties.